swissup/swissup.github.io/m2/argento/home/page-structure/category-page.md

 Product list is powered by [Hover Gallery](/m2/extensions/hover-gallery/configuration/) module.
 It shows different image when user is hovering over product image.
 Check module docs for more details.

-One more feature at product listing is product labels - "NEW", "10 %SALE" etc. It is provided by [ProLabels](/m2/extensions/prolabels/) module.
+One more feature at product listing is product labels - "NEW", "10% SALE" etc. It is provided by [ProLabels](/m2/extensions/prolabels/) module.

 ### Add to cart popup